jpace/glark/README.md

 ### Exclusion of Non-Text Files

 Non-text files are automatically skipped, by taking a sample of the file and checking for an excessive number of non-ASCII characters.
-For speed purposes, this test is skipped for files whose suffixes are associated with text files:
+This test is skipped for files with suffixes associated with text files:

         c
         cpp